 - State Energy Strategies: Maximizing the benefits of solar electricity at the state level through technical assistance

-A favorable policy and regulatory environment is a critical precursor to the development of vibrant solar markets, even in the presence of dramatically reduced technology costs.
 At the federal, state, and local levels, a complex set of interdependent programs and policies define the extent to which renewable energy markets are able to develop and thrive.
-SETO plays a vital role in developing and sharing best practices that make it faster, easier, and more affordable for Americans to access solar power.
+SETO plays an important role in developing and sharing best practices that make it faster, easier, and more affordable for Americans to access solar power.